zBaitu/zCUT/README.md

 EXPECT_STR_IC_GT
 EXPECT_STR_IC_GE
 ```
-The difference between EXPECT and ASSERT is: When ASSERT_XXX failed, it will exit test case directly,
+The difference between EXPECT and ASSERT is: When ASSERT failed, it will exit test case directly,
 code after ASSERT will not execute.

 The user_msg parameter in assertion is like format in `printf`.